Nisar Ahmad Jutt

-Nisar Ahmad Jutt (نثار احمد جٹ; born 9 March 1965) is a Pakistani politician who had been a member of the National Assembly of Pakistan, from 2002 to 2007 and again from June 2013 to May 2018.
+Nisar Ahmad Jutt (نثار احمد جٹ; born 9 March 1975) is a Pakistani politician and agriculturalist who is a member of the National Assembly of Pakistan since 29 February 2024.

-Early life
+Early life and education

-He was born on 9 March 1965.
-He is an agriculturalist.
+He was born on 9 March 1975.
+Nisar hails from a politically active family; his uncle Chaudhary Mohammad Ilyas served as Member of the Provincial Assembly (MPA) from Faisalabad.
+Continuing the family tradition, he pursued a career in politics.

+He began his education at Cadet College Petaro in 1986, joining in seventh grade, and completed his intermediate studies there in 1992.
+He later enrolled at Liaquat University of Medical and Health Sciences (LUMHS), Jamshoro, where he earned his MBBS degree in 1998.
+In 2001, he completed Part I of his specialization in Urology.

 Political career

+Early career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-81 (Faisalabad-VII) in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-81 (Faisalabad-VII) in the 2002 Pakistani general election.
 He received 58,855 votes and defeated a candidate of Pakistan Muslim League (Q) (PML-Q).
 In 2008, he quit PPP and joined PML-Q.